HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 The structured data landscape is rapidly evolving, marked by Google's introduction of specialized schemas for vehicles, courses, and 3D product models, alongside increased support for Digital Product Passports through GS1 Digital Link.
 The growing adoption of JSON-LD (now at 41% of pages) and sophisticated entity relationships through sameAs properties indicates a maturing ecosystem focused on comprehensive knowledge graph development.

-The data shows a clear shift toward more specialized implementation patterns, particularly in ecommerce and local business contexts.
-For instance, structured data types like `Product`, `Offer`, and `Review` have become more prevalent in ecommerce, while `LocalBusiness` and `GeoCoordinates` are increasingly used to improve local search visibility.
+The data shows a clear shift toward more specialized implementation patterns, particularly in eCommerce and local business contexts.
+For instance, structured data types like `Product`, `Offer`, and `Review` have become more prevalent in eCommerce, while `LocalBusiness` and `GeoCoordinates` are increasingly used to improve local search visibility.

 This shift can be partially attributed to Google’s policy changes, which encouraged webmasters to focus on more domain-specific schemas.
 Entity disambiguation has also become increasingly critical, with organizations leveraging structured data like `sameAs` and `Organization` to establish clear digital identities across platforms and knowledge bases.